Attention-based Aspect Reasoning for Knowledge Base Question Answering on Clinical Notes: The ClinicalKBQA Dataset

 \subsection{ClinicalKB}

 The n2c2 challenge data provide fine-grained document-level expert annotations of clinical records for various NLP tasks in clinical domain.
-We leverage the annotations about seven tasks to build the clinical knowledge base. \begin{itemize} \item \textbf{Smoking status classification} \cite{uzuner2008identifying}: Each clinical record is annotated with the smoking status from five possible categories (including current smoker, past smoker, non-smoker, smoker and unknown) along with the smoking-related facts mentioned in the records.

-\item \textbf{Identification of obesity and its co-morbidities} \cite{uzuner2009recognizing}: Each clinical record is annotated with obesity and co-morbidities using both textual judgments (explicitly) and intuitive judgments (implicitly).

-\item \textbf{Medication extraction} \cite{uzuner2010extracting}: The medication-related information including medication name, dosage along with the mode, frequency, duration and reason of the administration, is annotated in each clinical record.

-\item \textbf{Analysis of relations of medical problems, tests and treatments} \cite{uzuner2010community,uzuner20112010}: The annotations for concept, assertion, and relation information are provided in each clinical record.
+We leverage the annotations about seven tasks to build the clinical knowledge base, including smoking status classification \cite{uzuner2008identifying}, identification of obesity and its comorbidities \cite{uzuner2009recognizing}, medication extraction \cite{uzuner2010extracting}, relations extraction~\cite{uzuner2010community}, co-reference resolution \cite{uzuner2012evaluating}, temporal information extraction~\cite{sun2013evaluating}, and risk factors prediction~\cite{stubbs2015identifying}.
+The narrative blocks in clinical notes, such as family history, provide more detailed clinical information from different aspects and can be efficiently extracted with rule-based methods as additional annotations.